nrwl/nx/docs/node/guides/cli-overview.md

 ## Running Tasks

-The Nx CLI uses builders to perform tasks, such as building and bundling your application, running unit tests, or running E2E tests against a specific target, whether that be an application or workspace.
+The Nx CLI uses executors to perform tasks, such as building and bundling your application, running unit tests, or running E2E tests against a specific target, whether that be an application or workspace.

-A builder is a function that uses the Architect API to perform a complex process such as "build", "test", or "lint".

-You can configure the builders in `workspace.json`.
+You can configure the executors in `workspace.json`.

 ```json
 {